How to apply for funding

 Charities and community organisations that benefit the Western Bay of Plenty region of New Zealand.

-- The Western Bay of Plenty region encompasses Waihi Beach, Katikati, Kaimai, Tauranga, Te Puke and Maketu, including Paengaora, Pongakawa and Pukehina.
+- The Western Bay of Plenty region encompasses the following areas: Waihi Beach, Katikati, Kaimai, Tauranga, Te Puke and Maketu, including Paengaora, Pongakawa and Pukehina.

-- Eastern Bay of Plenty includes the districts around Whakatane, Opotiki and Kawerau, but not Rotorua, Minginui or Murupara.
+- The Eastern Bay of Plenty includes the districts around Whakatane, Opotiki and Kawerau, but excludes Rotorua, Minginui and Murupara.

-The following categories have been identified by our Vital Signs® research as needing extra support and have been selected as our priority funding areas in 2018:
+The following categories have been identified by our 2018 Vital Signs® research as needing extra support and have been selected as our priority funding areas this year:

 - Improving the affordability and accessibility of owning or renting an appropriate home